 For all other matters pertaining to your academic career as an economics major, please contact or make an appointment with the Academic Advisor for Economics.
 See above.

-Undergraduate Students Pursuing BA/MA or BS/MA Programs or Students Interested in Econ’s M.A. in Economic Policy
+BA/MA or BS/MA Programs or Interest in Econ’s M.A. in Economic Policy

 Contact: Dr. Tim Gindling, Graduate Program Director, PUP 330, Phone: 410-455-3629